UniMath/agda-unimath/src/foundation/unital-binary-operations.lagda.md

 ## Idea

-A binary operation of type `A → A → A` is unital if there is a unit of type `A` that satisfies both the left and right unit laws.
-Furthermore, an binary operation is _coherently_ unital if the proofs of left and right unit laws agree on the case where both arguments of the operation are the unit.
+A binary operation of type `A → A → A` is **unital** if there is a unit of type `A` that satisfies both the left and right unit laws.
+Furthermore, a binary operation is **coherently unital** if the proofs of the left and right unit laws agree on the case where both arguments of the operation are the unit.

 ## Definitions